 The unfertilized egg produces the Drones.
 It takes 24 days for the drones to develop.
-They do not work in the hive and often refers as the male bee.
+They do not work in the hive and often refers to the male bee.
 The sole purpose of the Drones is for mating with the queen bee.

-Workers are producing from fertilized egg.
+Workers are producing from the fertilized egg.
 The workers do the all the vital activities in the hive according to the command of the queen.
 The development of worker takes 21 days.
 The numbers of workers in honeybees are more than sixty thousand in one hive.
 Workers can also be referred to as a sexually immature female.

 There is various type of dance in the honeybee colony.
 Each type of dance indicates the average distance of the food.
 Some common types of dance are the waggle dance and Round dance.

 The honey stomach produces this.
 When the honey stomach is filled with the nectar the workers return to the hive.
-The intensive chewing of the nectars for half and hour produce the honey and store in the honeycomb.
+The intensive chewing of the nectars for half an hour produce the honey and store in the honeycomb.